Football is played in amazing arenas so we have compiled a list of the top 10 biggest football stadiums in Europe.

 - Current Capacity: 99,354

-The number 1 in our top 10 biggest football stadiums in Europe list is the “Camp Nou” in Barcelona, home of one of the most successful football clubs in football history, FC Barcelona.
+The number 1 in our top 10 biggest football stadiums in Europe list is the “Camp Nou” in the amazing city of Barcelona, home of one of the most successful football clubs in football history, FC Barcelona.

 The stadium was completed in the year 1957 and has a current seating capacity of 99,354, making it not just the largest football stadium in Europe, but also the third-largest football stadium in the world.